cryptexfinance/documentation/docs/intro/faq.md

 ### What is TCAP backed by?

-Each TCAP is collateralized by more than 150% corresponding amount of ETH, WBTC or DAI.
+Each TCAP is collateralized by more than 200% corresponding amount of ETH or DAI.

 ### TCAP includes EVERY coin and token?